Binary Ordered Compression for Unicode: Details

 All numbers in this section are hexadecimal, and all ranges are inclusive.

 Code points from U+0000 to U+0020 are encoded in BOCU-1 as the corresponding byte value.
 All other code points (that is, U+0021 through U+D7FF and U+E000 through U+10FFFF) are encoded as a difference between the code point and a normalized version of the most recently encoded code point that was not an ASCII space (U+0020).
 The initial state is U+0040.
 The normalization mapping is as follows:

 The difference between the current code point and the normalized previous code point is encoded as follows:

 Each byte range is lexicographically ordered with the following thirteen byte values excluded: 00 07 08 09 0A 0B 0C 0D 0E 0F 1A 1B 20.
 For example, the byte sequence FC 06 FF, coding for a difference of 1156B, is immediately followed by the byte sequence FC 10 01, coding for a difference of 1156C.

 Any ASCII input U+0000 to U+007F excluding space U+0020 resets the encoder to U+0040.
-Because the above-mentioned values cover line end code points U+000D and U+000A as is (0D 0A), the encoder is in a known state at the begin of each line.
+Because the above-mentioned values cover line end code points U+000D and U+000A as is (0D 0A), the encoder is in a known state at the beginning of each line.
 The corruption of a single byte therefore affects at most one line.
-For comparison, the corruption of a single byte in UTF-8 affects at most one code point, for SCSU it can affect the entire document.
+For comparison, the corruption of a single byte in UTF-8 affects at most one code point, and for SCSU it can affect the entire document.

 BOCU-1 offers a similar robustness also for input texts without the above-mentioned values with the special reset code 0xFF.
 When a decoder finds this octet it resets its state to U+0040 as for a line end.
 The use of 0xFF reset bytes is not recommended in the BOCU-1 specification, because it conflicts with other BOCU-1 design goals, notably the binary order.

 The optional use of a signature U+FEFF at the begin of BOCU-1 encoded texts, i.e. the BOCU-1 byte sequence FB EE 28, changes the initial state U+0040 to U+FEC0.
 In other words, the signature cannot simply be stripped as in most other Unicode encoding schemes.
 Adding a reset byte after the signature (FB EE 28 FF) could avoid this effect, but the BOCU-1 specification does not recommend this practice.